• Skip to primary navigation

 🙋 FAQs

-What's the difference between regular meatballs and Italian meatballs?
+What's the difference between regular meatballs and Traditional Italian meatballs?

 American and Italian meatballs share many of the same ingredients.
 Italian meatballs are often made with a mixture of ground beef and pork, bread, milk, egg and seasoned with Parmesan and herbs like parsley and oregano.